 Don’t be put off by the fact that all the examples currently on my site are of mixed-sex couples.
 Especially following the recent fantastic (and long overdue) legalisation of same-sex marriages, I’d be delighted to hear from any couples, regardless of gender.

-Humanists are committed to social equality, and the British Humanist Association was active in campaigning for the rights of people to get married regardless of sex or sexuality.
+Humanists are committed to social equality, and we were active in campaigning for the rights of people to get married regardless of sex or sexuality.
 When two people love each other and wish to make a public commitment to each other, we are only too happy to be involved.

 Because each ceremony is designed personally for each couple and no two ceremonies are alike, there is no practical difference from my point of view whatever your genders or identities.